FrederikBenirschke/BasicTradingSystem/README.md

 ## Pairs trading
 Pairs trading is a fundamental strategy in statistical arbitrage, aimed at identifying pairs of highly correlated assets.
 By detecting pairs where one asset is overvalued and the other is undervalued, a trading strategy can be developed to profit from the mean-reversion of these assets.

 To successfully implement this strategy, suitable pairs must be identified.
-In [Pairs Selection Notebook](TradingSystem/PairsSelection.ipynb) we demonstrate the following approach to determine suitable pairs from a list of 87 financial assets:
+In [Pairs Selection Notebook](Examples/PairsSelection.ipynb) we demonstrate the following approach to determine suitable pairs from a list of 87 financial assets:
 1. **Cointegration test:**

     Stationary and ergodic stochastic processes return to the mean in the long run  (by Birkhoff's ergodic theorem).
-As a first step, we want to determine if two time series $X_t, Y_t$ are cointegrated, such that $Y_t -\alpha X_t$, is stationary, we use the two-step Earle-Grenger test,  based on the Augmented Dickey-Fuller test for stationarity.
+As a first step, we want to determine if two time series $X_t, Y_t$ are cointegrated, such that $Y_t -\alpha X_t$, is stationary, we use the two-step Engle-Grenger test,  based on the Augmented Dickey-Fuller test for stationarity.
 2. **Clustering:**
     - Initial sorting of time series is done using clustering.
 Principal Component Analysis (PCA) is applied to reduce data dimensions, followed by the OPTICS algorithm for clustering.
     - For each pair in a cluster, the Engle-Granger test for cointegration is applied, accepting pairs with a p-value less than 0.03.